4 Ways to Step Up Your Social Networking Game

 Sometimes the best advice for job seekers and those considering a career change is to spend more time on a social network – one that provides the latest job opportunities, expands your contacts, and provides career development support.
 You probably know about LinkedIn’s reputation for professional networking already.
 You may even have a LinkedIn profile.
 It might be time to revisit it.

-1. Complete Your Profile.
+- Complete Your Profile.
 So, you have a LinkedIn profile page…but it’s incomplete.
 According to LinkedIn, a 100% complete LinkedIn profile means you’re more likely to get clicked on and more likely to receive opportunities.
-It’s time to fill those voids: keep your current position up-to-date, include your education, add skills, and include a professional profile photo.
+It’s time to fill those voids: keep your current position up-to-date, including your education, add skills, and include a professional profile photo.
 A complete profile also requires at least 50 connections.
-Start by connecting with co-workers, members of business or social groups you belong to, and anyone you know in real life.
+Start by connecting with co-workers, members of a business, or social groups you belong to, and anyone you know in real life.
 You can get started by using these tips for stress-free LinkedIn requests.
 You’ll build your network before you know it.

 Remember that LinkedIn leans toward being more professional than other social networks.
 If you are used to overly-enthusiastic Liking and posting on Facebook, for example, you may want to be a bit more restrained on LinkedIn.
 And even if you are social media savvy, remember that real-world etiquette applies.
 Thank a connection for an endorsement, or email a connection that has helped you out.
 Think of LinkedIn as a conduit to real-world interactions – opportunities for you to really shine.